Tax Credits

 - Emma: 10%

 Ava and Paul itemize their deductions while Emma claims the standard deduction.
-They each make a $1,000 expenditure, for which the tax savings of a 20% tax credit, a tax deduction, and an itemized tax deduction are shown for each taxpayer.
+They each make a $1,000 expenditure, for which the tax savings of a 20% tax credit, a tax deduction of $1,000, and an itemized tax deduction are compared for each taxpayer.

 Refundable and Nonrefundable Tax Credits

 Tax credits can either be refundable or nonrefundable.
 Refundable tax credits are wholly available to the taxpayer.
-Refundable tax credits can not only reduce ordinary income tax liability but also employment tax liability, and if a refundable tax credit is greater than the taxpayer's tax liability, then the difference is refunded to the taxpayer.
+Refundable tax credits can not only reduce ordinary income tax liability but also employment tax liability, and if the total of refundable tax credits exceeds the taxpayer's tax liability, then the difference is refunded.

-Most nonrefundable tax credits, on the other hand, are limited by the taxpayer's ordinary income tax liability; they do not offset payroll tax liability, in most cases.
-In most cases, the unused portion of nonrefundable tax credits is lost.
-However, some nonrefundable tax credits do have carryover provisions, like the foreign tax credit, so if the credit is greater than the tax liability for a given year, then the unused portion can be carried forward to reduce tax liability in the future.
+Most nonrefundable tax credits, on the other hand, are limited by the taxpayer's ordinary income tax liability, since they are listed in the Tax and Credits section of Form 1040, U.S. Individual Income Tax Return.
+This section can reduce ordinary income tax liability to zero, but not less than zero.
+The next section of Form 1040 is the Other Taxes section, which adds additional taxes after the nonrefundable credits are applied, so nonrefundable credits cannot reduce these taxes, including the self-employment tax, the tax penalty for not carrying health insurance, known formally as the individual responsibility payment, household employment taxes, and any additional tax on IRAs, or other qualified retirement plans.
+Usually, the unused portion of nonrefundable tax credits is lost.
+However, some nonrefundable tax credits have carryover provisions, like the foreign tax credit, so if the credit exceeds the tax liability for a given year, then the unused portion can be carried forward to reduce future tax liability.

 Order of Application of Tax Credits

-That some credits are refundable or nonrefundable or subject to carryover provisions, the order in which the credits are used to offset tax liability will affect the ultimate tax.
-However, this order is often stipulated by tax law, and encoded on tax forms, so the taxpayer cannot change the order of their application.
+Though credits can be classified as refundable or nonrefundable or subject to carryover provisions, their value in reducing tax or increasing a refund may depend on the order in which they are applied.
+However, this order is stipulated by tax law, and encoded on tax forms, so the taxpayer cannot change the order of their application.
 The tax credits have to be applied as the tax forms allow.